Cybercrime Convention on enhanced co-operation and disclosure of electronic evidence signed 12.5.22

 Direct cooperation with service providers for subscriber information;

 Expedited cooperation and disclosure in emergency situations;

 Additional tools for mutual assistance, such as videoconferencing and joint investigation teams.

-Currently, the Budapest Convention on Cybercrime and on enhanced co-operation and disclosure of electronic evidence, mostly seeks to harmonize criminal and investigatory processes across signatory states, but not civil proceedings.
-It is now more than imminent to put in place a Hague-Convention-like mutual enforcement and assistance regime to ensure that civilian victims could easily seek damages and reliefs abroad.
+Currently, the Budapest Convention on Cybercrime and on enhanced cooperation and disclosure of electronic evidence mostly seeks to harmonize criminal and investigatory processes across signatory states, but not civil proceedings.
+It is now more than imminent to put in place a Hague-Convention-like mutual enforcement and assistance regime to ensure that civilian victims could easily seek damages and relief abroad.
 Law enforcement agencies should also be imposed with a duty to assist in tracing perpetrators and collecting evidence for use in civil claims, as civilian victims are unlikely to have the resources to do the same.

-If you need any kind of Blockchain, Crypto, Bitcoin, Ethereum or other kind of integral investigative solutions with Asset Recovery process, contact us today for a Quote Contact Us
+If you need any kind of Blockchain, Crypto, Bitcoin, Ethereum, or another kind of integral investigative solution with the Asset Recovery process, contact us today for a Quote Contact Us

 #BlockchainInvestigation #BlockchainFraud #CryptoFraud #CryptoInvestigation #BitcoinFraud #BitcoinInvestigation #EtherumInvestigation #EtherumFraud #Zurich #Switzerland #Global #CyberCrime #CyberInvestigation